LedgerHQ/app-openpgp/doc/gpgcard3.0-addon.rst

 The deterministic key derivation process relies on the BIP32 scheme.
-The master install path of GPG-ledger is set to /0x80'GPG', aka /80475047
+The master install path of GPG-ledger is set to /0x80'GPG', aka /80475047 Deterministic key derivation maybe activated in:
+     Settings->Seed Mode->Set on

+This activation remains effective until *set off* is selected or the application ends.

+The key management remains the same if seed mode is on or off, i.e. key are stored in memory key containers.
+So their is no perfomance inpact when using seeded keys.

+Seeded keys are generated as follow:

 **Step1**: